Peter Strzelecki

-Peter J. Strzelecki (/strɛzˈlɛkiː/ strez-LEH-kee; born October 24, 1994) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Peter Joseph Strzelecki (/strɛzˈlɛkiː/ strez-LEH-kee; born October 24, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Arizona Diamondbacks, and Cleveland Guardians.

 Career

+Amateur career

+Strzelecki graduated from Santaluces Community High School in Lantana, Florida.
+He attended Palm Beach State College, where he played college baseball in 2014 and 2015.
+He transferred to the University of South Florida to play for the South Florida Bulls.

+Milwaukee Brewers

-Strzelecki played college baseball at the University of South Florida.
-He was signed as an undrafted free agent by the Milwaukee Brewers after the 2018 Major League Baseball draft.
+The Milwaukee Brewers signed Strzelecki as an undrafted free agent after the 2018 Major League Baseball draft.
 In his first professional season, he played for the Arizona League Brewers and the Helena Brewers while pitching to a cumulative 5.52 earned run average (ERA) in 27 1/3 innings pitched.
 He played for the Wisconsin Timber Rattlers and the Carolina Mudcats in 2019 and recorded a 3.05 ERA in 59 innings.

 He did not play a minor league game in 2020 as the season was cancelled due to the COVID-19 pandemic.
 Returning for the 2021 minor league season, he pitched for the Biloxi Shuckers and the Nashville Sounds.
 Between the two teams, he pitched in 40 games and went 0–2 with a 3.46 ERA.

 He began the 2022 season with Nashville before having his contract selected to the major league roster by the Brewers on May 30, 2022.
-He made his MLB debut on June 2, 2022.
+He made his MLB debut on June 2.
+On October 4, Strzelecki earned his first career save after tossing a scoreless ninth inning in a game against the Arizona Diamondbacks.

+Arizona Diamondbacks

+On August 1, 2023, Strzelecki was traded to the Arizona Diamondbacks in exchange for pitcher Andrew Chafin.
+He made one appearance for the Diamondbacks down the stretch, pitching a scoreless 1 1/3 innings against the San Diego Padres.
+Strzelecki was optioned to the Triple–A Reno Aces to begin the 2024 season.
+However, he was designated for assignment by the team on March 25 following the promotion of Tucker Barnhart.

+Cleveland Guardians

+On March 28, 2024, Strzelecki was traded to the Cleveland Guardians in exchange for cash considerations.
+In 10 appearances for the Guardians, he recorded a 2.31 ERA with 9 strikeouts across 11 2/3 innings pitched.
+Strzelecki was designated for assignment by Cleveland on November 19.

+Pittsburgh Pirates

+On November 22, 2024, the Guardians traded Strzelecki to the Pittsburgh Pirates in exchange for cash considerations.
+On March 27, 2025, Strzelecki was designated for assignment by the Pirates.
+He cleared waivers and was sent outright to the Triple-A Indianapolis Indians on March 29.
+In 16 appearances (one start) for the Indians, Strzelecki struggled to a 2-2 record and 9.90 ERA with 15 strikeouts over 20 innings of work.
+Strzelecki was released by the Pirates organization on July 1.